-Faculty, graduate students, and independent scholars are all invited to submit.
+Faculty, graduate students, and independent scholars/practitioners are all invited to submit.

-Undergraduate students may also submit abstracts, but their submission must be sponsored by a current faculty member at their institution.
+Undergraduate students may also submit abstracts, but their submission must include a letter of support from a current faculty member at their institution.
 (For more on this, please contact the conference director.)

 To submit a presentation, please send an abstract of approximately 200 words to the email address below.